-The business plan sheets will stick with the training from now on.
-The groups will continue to work on it, therefor make sure they are hung up or somewhere visible for each group
+• The business plan sheets will stick with the training from now on.
+The groups will continue to work on it, therefor make sure they are hung up or somewhere visible for each group.
+You can also do the steps together in plenary: You explain each step and give the groups some time to do it before going to the next one.

 Key partners Key activities Business idea Customer relationships Customer segments Who will help you?
 Who can you work with?
 This can be persons, businesses, organisations, etc. How do you do it?
 What do you need to do to run your business?
 What do you do to satisfy your customers' needs and make money?
 What product or service are you going to sell?
 How do you interact with your customers?
 Do they come to your shop?
 Do you go to them?
 Who do you help?
 Who will pay your products or services?
 Key resources What do you need to get your business running?
 Material?
 Space?
 Skills?
 Sta her Channels How do you reach your customers to tell them about your business?
-Cost structure Revenue streams What costs will you have while running your business?
+Cost structure Revenue strea l ms What costs will you have while running your business?
 How do you make money?
 Materials?
 Electricity?
 Rent?
 Salaries?
-How much money will you make?
+How much mo oney will you make?
 Cost of production?
-Initial costs (equipment, mad chines, etc.)
+Initial costs (equipment, macl hines, etc.)